Ask AI

 Function: Get HTML of webpage

-This action allows your application to visit any public webpage, retrieve its entire HTML content, and store it for further use within your application.
-It's perfect for gathering information from external websites without needing to write any code.
+This function allows your application to visit any public webpage, retrieve its entire HTML content, and store it for further use within your application.
+It's perfect for gathering information from websites without needing to manually copy and paste.

 Input